 Losing one or both parents can cause children to grieve and suffer an emotional loss.
 Sadly, children are uprooted from their homes and start living a life without mommy and daddy by their side.
 Although children are often too young to realize the impact of losing their parents, they feel the loss.
 Unfortunately, there are financial losses that children often suffer when they lose their parents at a young age.

 Not only do parents provide their children with love, comfort, and support, they financially support them too.
 When they are gone, they cannot care for their children in these ways.
 This is why a child DUI victim in Georgia needs to pursue a lawsuit to collect compensation for the following losses:

 - Medical bills and funeral expenses related to the death

 - Monetary losses

 - Mental anguish

 When children lose their parents in drunk driving accidents, they can sue for far more than compensation.
 Their entire world has changed, and they are due just compensation.
-To make sure you or the child you are caring for is compensated for such a tragic loss, contact an experienced Peachtree City DUI victim attorney at the Law Offices of Shane Smith for a free consultation today at (770) 487-8999 to learn more.
+To make sure you or the child you are caring for is compensated for such a tragic loss, contact an experienced Peachtree City DUI victim attorney at Shane Smith Law for a free consultation today at (770) 487-8999 to learn more.